 2013 Shropshire Council Access Team (improve Rights of Way in parish)

-Our event has grown from the initial 75 entries of 2007, to a full entry (150), for the last three years.
+Our event has grown from the initial 75 entries of 2007, to a full entry (150), for the last four years.
+(Event Rules and Entry Form Page).

 The Route – Starting at Wistanstow, the route makes its way west to Clun, before heading north to Bishop’s Castle and then east on the homeward journey back to Wistanstow.
 You’ll experience the rich mixture of hills, river valleys and woodland that make up the stunning scenery.
 For much of your day you are in the Shropshire Hills Area of Outstanding Natural Beauty – established in 1958.